tno-terminology-design/tev2-specifications/docs/spec-tools/21-mrgt.md

 ### Phase 4: checking the result

-The last step consists of checking crucial properties that [MRGs](@) are relied on to have, and raising apropriate exceptions in case something is wrong.
+The last step consists of checking crucial properties that [MRGs](@) are relied on to have, and raising appropriate exceptions in case something is wrong.
 This helps [curators](@) that check the log outputs to become aware of things they may need to fix before these [MRGs](@) are further used (or published).

 In this step, the following checks are done (as a minimum):
 - The value of the `termid` field in one [MRG Entry](@) differs from the value of the `termid` field of all other [MRG Entries](@).
 This ensures that `termid` contains a unique identifier (primary key) within the context of the [MRG](@).